twitocode/Tantalum/content/Healing Circle.md

 CreatedAt: 2024-04-08
 MOC: "[[Religion MOC]]"
 tags:
 - Unit-2
 aliases:
 - Medicine Wheel
 TARGET DECK: Grade 11::HRT3M1::Unit 2 - Indigenous Spirituality
 ---

-# Healing Circle #flashcard
+# Healing Circle
 The purpose is to begin the healing process, promote understanding, solve problems, build trust, and respect each other and self. [[Sacred Indigenous People|Elders]] and teachers teach lessons about the sanctity of life and guides to inner self.
 People use it for violence, addictions, poverty, etc.
 The ceremony begins with a [[Indigenous Ceremonies|Smudging]].
 Certain items can be placed in the middle